Read Barcodes in C#

 Imports IronBarCode

-Private results As BarcodeResults = BarcodeReader.ReadPdf("MultipleBarcodes.pdf")
+Dim results As BarcodeResults = BarcodeReader.ReadPdf("MultipleBarcodes.pdf")

 For Each pageResult In results

-Dim PageNum As Integer = pageResult.PageNumber
+Dim pageNum As Integer = pageResult.PageNumber

-Dim Img As System.Drawing.Bitmap = pageResult.BarcodeImage
+Dim img As System.Drawing.Bitmap = pageResult.BarcodeBitmap

-Dim Binary() As Byte = pageResult.BinaryValue
+Dim binary() As Byte = pageResult.BinaryValue

 Next pageResult